BobPortmann/IDLCall.jl/README.md

 idl.put_var(x, "x")
 ```

-and you can retreve variable using
+and you can retrieve variable using

 ```
 x = idl.get_var("x")
 ```

-You can run an arbitary chunck of code in IDL using
+You can run an arbitrary chunk of code in IDL using

 ```
 idl.execute("any valid idl code")
 ```

-Alternitively, you can drop into an IDL REPL by typing  `>` at the julia prompt.
+Alternatively, you can drop into an IDL REPL by typing  `>` at the julia prompt.
 Then
 you can type any valid IDL commands, including using continuation characters `$`.
 One
 experimental feature I have added is the use of `%var` will auto-magically import the
 julia variable `var` into the IDL process.